New data and insights coming soon! Check back to this page on March 11, 2020 for the release of the WJP Rule of Law Index 2020.

 Watch the launch event or register to attend at usip.org.

-The World Justice Project Rule of Law Index® measures how the rule of law is experienced and perceived by the general public in 126 countries and jurisdictions worldwide based on more than 120,000 household and 3,800 expert surveys.
+The World Justice Project Rule of Law Index® is the world’s leading source for original, independent data on the rule of law.
+Covering 126 countries and jurisdictions, the Index relies on more than 120,000 household surveys and 3,800 legal practitioner and expert surveys to measure how the rule of law is experienced and perceived worldwide.
 Featuring primary data, the WJP Rule of Law Index measures countries’ rule of law performance across eight factors: Constraints on Government Powers, Absence of Corruption, Open Government, Fundamental Rights, Order and Security, Regulatory Enforcement, Civil Justice, and Criminal Justice.